Table of content

 • Real-time notifications showing live visitor count can create three times more engagement than other tactics.

-Different forms of social proof triggers urgency and FOMO among the site visitors, increasing conversions of your e-commerce products.
+Different forms of social proof trigger urgency and FOMO among the site visitors, increasing conversions of your eCommerce products.

 Let's move on to the different types of social proof to increase sales and revenue.

-One of the most common type of social proof is user generated content on different platforms.
+One of the most common types of social proof is user-generated content on different platforms.
 People want to see what other people are making choices and saying about the brands.

 Often, you can highlight user social proof on the landing page, homepage, product page, or using a notification.
-It's a vote of confidence and trust in the product's value.
-In addition, user reviews are essential to proof marketing and can increase conversion by 270%.
+It’s a vote of confidence and trust in the product’s value.
+In addition, user reviews are essential, and they can increase conversion by 270%.

 It helps visitors to trust not only the product but also your brand.
 Remember, capture reviews from other sources like Trustpilot, Google My Business, Yelp, and many more; that you can add on social media or website pages.

-People will know your customer is happy using the product or service when you share the reviews on your social pages and other platforms.
-Collecting customer reviews through text or videos and sharing them on social media post is the perfect way to create positive influence among visitors.
+When you share the reviews on your social pages and other platforms, people will know your customer is happy using the product or service.
+Collecting customer reviews through text or videos and sharing them on social media counters and posts is the perfect way to create positive influence among visitors.

 Sharing a positive review from your happy customers can influence visitors to check out the product page and convert them into potential customers.
 For example, brands are using social platforms to reach larger audiences and share happy customer reviews to build trust among them.

 It involves a large group of people recommending the same product or service.
-It is a compelling form of user social proof that influences visitors to buy a product.
-For example, if you're looking for a coffee shop and you pass through one crowded and the other empty, you'll probably assume the one with a crowd is better.
+Wisdom of the crowd is a compelling form of user social proof that influences visitors to buy a product.
+For example, if you’re looking for a coffee shop and you pass through one crowded and the other empty, you’ll probably assume the one with a crowd is better.

 You can display the retweets of your post, social media post shares about your product, or upvotes of your Quora post, which can be the best example of social proof strategies.
-Check out this 10 Best FOMO Marketing Examples to understand how practically how brands using it.
+Check out these 10 Best FOMO Marketing Examples to understand how brands use them.

-Press mentions and awards can be a great form of social proof, especially for influencing the thoughts, feelings, and behaviors of a target market.
+Press mentions, and awards can be a great form of social proof, especially for influencing a target market’s thoughts, feelings, and behaviors.

 When people in a target market see that an individual or organization has received recognition or praise from a trusted source (such as a well-respected media outlet), they may be more likely to view that individual or organization more favorably and trust their guidance.